Shobika187/CorrelationRegression/README.md

 ![Screenshot (25)](https://user-images.githubusercontent.com/94508142/194225155-37334c66-c21b-44ab-ae2f-38077be0b85a.png)

 ## Result
-The given data i successfully analyzed using  coeffificient of correlation and regression line.
+The given data is successfully analyzed using  coeffificient of correlation and regression line.